top of page

 How To File A NRED Complaint

 BEFORE FILING LITIGATION YOU WILL NEED TO EXHAUST ALL ADMINISTRATIVE OPTIONS (see NRS 38.310 required action.)
 The NRED's Alternate Dispute Resolution (ADR) Process can be found here.
+Explore the following related blogs:

 The complaint process against a homeowner's association board member or unit owner: